sahanLK/Wthree-Theme/README.md

 # Wthree-Theme
-A Wordpress theme that can create a website like w3schools.com.
+A Wordpress theme that with super awesome features